Rappsilber-Laboratory/xidocs/md/xiview.md

 1. [User Annotations](./import/userannotations.html "User Annotations") - Add annotation ranges and types for the proteins in the search if the Uniprot annotations are not sufficient or have not been picked up.

 ### 3. Viewing Data ###
-There are a number of different views available for exploring cross-links within Xi View.
+There are a number of different views available for exploring cross-links within xiVIEW.
 One, the XiNet view, is a constant in the main window of xiView.
 The others are available via the "View" drop-down menu in the menu bar along the top of the window.

 The views themselves can be categorised as three basic types: